-Two fifths (39 per cent) of affected drivers complained to the council about the potholes or speedhumps and more than half of them (55 per cent) said their compliant was ignored, but 39 per cent said action was taken as a result.
-One in ten (10 per cent) went so far as to send their bill to the council.
+A third (35 per cent) of those whose car had been damaged complained to the council about the potholes or speedhumps.
+20 per cent said their complaint was ignored, but 14 per cent said action was taken as a result.
+One in ten (11 per cent) even sent their damage bill to the council.

 A quarter (25 per cent) said they had considered complaining “but didn’t see the point as nothing would change”, 14 per cent complained to their relevant Highways Agency, and 9 per cent complained on social media.

 Nearly a sixth (16 per cent) now take a longer route to avoid potholes.

 Local authorities filled 1.5m potholes in the 2019-20 financial year, the equivalent of one pothole being repaired every 21 seconds in England and Wales; and also paid out over £3.5 million (between 2018 – 2019) in compensation to pothole damage victims (research by Leasecar.UK, Jan 2020).

 Ben Wooltorton, COO, InsuretheGap.com, said: “Potholes are the bane of every motorist’s life, which as well as potentially causing hundreds of pounds worth of vehicle damage can also cause dangerous driving, as drivers swerve to avoid them.
 Motorists looking to steer clear of needless damage to their cars would do well to choose routes away from large speedbumps and of course potholes, which unfortunately are only going to get worse as the winter progresses.”